5 Day Summer Package | Golden Circle, South of Iceland with a Greenland Day Tour

 You'll start your second day in Iceland with a visit to the famous Golden Circle.
 This trio of attractions is comprised of a stunning national park, a magnificent waterfall and a geothermal area.

 Your first stop on the Golden Circle route is Þingvellir National Park.
 This UNESCO heritage site is not only historically significant; it is a geological wonder.
-This is the place where Viking settlers gathered to found Iceland’s parliament in the year 930 AD.
+This is the place where Viking settlers gathered to establish Iceland’s parliament in the year 930 AD.
 It is also where two tectonic plates are drifting apart, sometimes causing measurable earthquakes in the area.
 You can see evidence of this drift in the faults and cracks that distinguish the region.

 Your last stop is the geothermal area of Geysir.
 This is an area of bubbling mud pools and shooting hot springs where you can witness the dependable hot spring Strokkur erupt every 10 minutes or so, reaching heights of 15-20 metres.